Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Any foods to limit?

 Ultra-processed sweets and drinks that bypass satiety cues.
 Favor whole or blended options with fiber over sugary liquids.
+Our breakdown of what makes ultra-processed foods different explains why these foods tend to undermine fullness signals.

 Final Thoughts